Computer Recycling in Cupertino

 From LEED-certified campuses to solar-powered homes, sustainability is part of how the city operates.
 And when it comes to discarding outdated electronics, residents here know that tossing a laptop in the trash isn’t just careless—it’s out of sync with Cupertino’s values.

 GreenCitizen makes responsible electronics recycling easy, accessible, and secure for Cupertino households.
-Whether you’re clearing out old desktops, laptops, or anything with a plug or battery, you can recycle it the right way—with no appointments, no data risks, and zero waste heading to landfills.
+Whether you’re clearing out old desktops, laptops, or any other electronics, you can recycle it the right way—with no appointments, no data risks, and zero waste heading to landfills.

 How to Get to Our EcoCenter from Cupertino